Alluxio/alluxio/docs/en/compute/Spark-On-Kubernetes.md

 ### Build the Spark Docker Image

-Add the required Alluxio client jars and build a docker image used for the Spark driver and executor pods.
+Add the required Alluxio client jars and build a Docker image used for the Spark driver and executor pods.
 Run the following from the Spark distribution directory.

 ```bash